Borosilicate glass: Alkaline-earth

-In addition to about 75% SiO2 and 8–12% B2O3, these glasses contain up to 5% alkaline earths and alumina (Al2O3).
+In addition to about 75% SiO2 and 8–12% B2O3, these glasses contain up to 5% oxides of alkaline earth metal and alumina (Al2O3).
 This is a subtype of slightly softer glasses, which have thermal expansions in the range (4.0–5.0) × 10−6 K−1.

 This is not to be confused with simple borosilicate glass-alumina composites.

 High-borate

 Glasses containing 15–25% B2O3, 65–70% SiO2, and smaller amounts of alkalis and Al2O3 as additional components have low softening points and low thermal expansion.
 Sealability to metals in the expansion range of tungsten and molybdenum and high electrical insulation are their most important features.
-The increased B2O3 content reduces the chemical resistance; in this respect, high-borate borosilicate glasses differentiate widely from non-alkaline-earth and alkaline-earth borosilicate glasses.
+The increased B2O3 content reduces the chemical resistance; in this respect, high-borate borosilicate glasses differ widely from non-alkaline-earth and alkaline-earth borosilicate glasses.
 Among these are also borosilicate glasses that transmit UV light down to 180 nm, which combine the best of the borosilicate glass and the quartz world.